dc4420/website/covid.md

 COVID-19 has dropped off the news, but it still poses a significant risk to long-term health, even among people who have caught it before.

-Prevalence in the UK is currently low, around 1 in 16 in London [on 13 July 2022](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/coronaviruscovid19infectionsurveypilot/22july2022).
+Prevalence in the UK is currently low, around 1 in 50 in London [on 16 August 2022](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/coronaviruscovid19infectionsurveypilot/26august2022).
-However, at this rate, if we took no precautions we'd expect *at least 2 people* at a typical meeting to be testing positive.
+However, at this rate, if we took no precautions we'd expect *at least 1 person* at a typical meeting to be testing positive.

 We therefore propose the following precautions.
 As usual for DC4420,